 - To serve, spoon a little of each color into two pint jars.
 There will be more green than any other color.
 Top the smoothies with a dollop of whipped coconut cream (simply whisk the thick cream from canned coconut quickly) and garnish with sprinkles and/or freeze-dried fruit.
 Serve immediately.

-Keywords: healthy smoothie recipe, rainbow smoothie, unicorn smoothie
+Keywords: rainbow smoothie, unicorn smoothie